Can you hear some strange noises in your attic?

 Take a powerful flashlight, and ensure you have some strong gloves on.
-Check everywhere, even the places which are hard to reach, because that is where they are likely to have traveled.
+Check everywhere, even places that are hard to reach, because they are likely to have traveled.

 Along with mouse droppings, urine is another classic sign that you have mice roaming around in your attic.

-It is more of a challenge to hunt for mouse urine because it is more difficult to see than droppings, but you can certainly smell it.
+It is more challenging to hunt for mouse urine because it is more difficult to see than droppings, but you can certainly smell it.

 If you are in your loft, and you have picked up a musty smell, it may be mouse urine.